 "Isn't like I'm anything special," she said, sitting down.
 She was in pain and she couldn't hear very well, or breathe very well either, but because she was so sentimental she tried to keep up her strength around him.
 "Every day we're all one day closer to death.
 I read that somewhere."

-"The least you can do," he said, "is not talk about it like it's nothing."
+"The least you can do," he snapped, "is not talk about it like it's nothing."

 "Well, I'm not going to cry about it.
 Neither should you."